galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-We now get 4,767 genes instead of 5,036 after the preivous round.
+We now get 4,767 genes instead of 5,036 after the second round.
 But you'll notice that the average gene length have increased from 1,562 to 1,658.
 It means that in this third round, Maker was able to merge some genes that were considered separate beforehand.
 > > 2.
-The annotation looks a little better: BUSCO found 256 complete single-copy instead of 253, 5,036 genes instead of 713.
-Genes are also longer, and have more exons, which means Maker was able to predict genes with more complex structure.
+The annotation looks better: BUSCO found 256 complete single-copy instead of 253, and genes are longer, and have more exons.
+It means Maker was able to predict genes with more complex structure.
 > >
 > {: .solution}
 >